zilishen/documentation/content/nms/nim/how-to/nginx/manage-resource-groups.md

 You can assign resources (e.g. Systems) to Resource Groups in the following ways:

-- (Preferred) Directly add the System to the Resource Group with the Direct Add API.
+- (Preferred) Directly add the system to the Resource Group with the Direct Add API.
 - Alternatively, you can use the Update Resource Group API `PUT /api/platform/v1/resource-groups/{resourceGroupUid}`, but this method requires passing all systems that belong in the set with the call.

 <br>